lsa-mis/DesignForAll/DEPLOYMENT.md

 - The workflow deploys automatically on every push to `main`
 - GitHub Pages may take a few minutes to update after deployment
-- The site is served from the `/designforall/` subdirectory
+- The site is served from the repository root at `https://lsa-mis.github.io/DesignForAll/`